YSW0/Game-Development-Project/README.md

 Justin:

 Game design:

-medium size rooms with enemy fighting, somewhat like metroidvania 6-8x3 rooms with 1 powerup maze layout go towards right
+a. medium size rooms with enemy fighting, somewhat like metroidvania
+b.
+6-8x3 rooms with 1 powerup
+c. maze layout
+d. go towards right
-4 different directions u can go, but mostly go right powerup being in random place gates that close once u reach close to middle of a room, for combat 1 set room before merchant after merchant is boss after boss is second area with powerup second area will be leading to final boss, set layout grab another powerup final boss will require use of that powerup
+e.
+4 different directions u can go, but mostly go right
+f. powerup being in random place
+g. gates that close once u reach close to middle of a room, for combat
+h.
+1 set room before merchant
+i. after merchant is boss
+j. after boss is second area with powerup
+k. second area will be leading to final boss, set layout
+l. grab another powerup
+m. final boss will require use of that powerup
+n.
 2d layout

 Procedure of making game:
-begin with a player class and a room make collision in room make player class capable of attacking jumping moving and such make enemies and how they and the player take damage make the different rooms and fit them in according to entrances (data values matching)
+A begin with a player class and a room
+B make collision in room
+C make player class capable of attacking jumping moving and such D make enemies and how they and the player take damage E make the different rooms and fit them in according to entrances (data values matching)